soliedra/DCMotorServo/README.md

 Circuit
 -------
-I used an Arduino Motor Driver Shield with its two H controllers in parallel to reach 4 Amps of current
+I used an Arduino Motor Driver Shield with its two H controllers in parallel to reach 4 Amps of current.
+I cut the pins D0,D1,D2 and D3 so they aren't connected to the Arduino board underneath, with a short cable connected the pins D3 and D5 on the top side of the Arduino motor shield.
+The reason to do this is that pins D2 and D3 in Arduino boards are the external interruption enabled pins that are needed by the quad encoder.

 ### Example circuit connections
 <table>